cvxgrp/pymde/docs_src/source/getting_started/index.rst

 object, and calling the ``embed`` method computes the embedding.

 Notice that we passed in a ``device`` to ``pymde.preserve_distances``;
-this embedding preserves over 80 million distances, so using a GPU can speed things up.
+this embedding approximately preserves over 80 million distances, so using a GPU can speed things up.

 Next we plot the embedding, coloring each point by how many coauthors the author has in the network (normalized to be a percentile).